-Written by : Pascal Hagmann, Geneva, February 4th, 2021
+Written by: Pascal Hagmann, Geneva, January 27th, 2021

-Association Oceaneye, c/o Association Emporte-pièces, Rue de Montbrillant 30, 1201 Geneva, Switzerland Contact : pascal.hagmann@oceaneye.ch, +41 78 637 16 73
+Association Oceaneye, c/o Association Emporte-pièces, Rue de Montbrillant 30, 1201 Geneva, Switzerland Contact: pascal.hagmann@oceaneye.ch, +41 78 637 16 73

-1. Introduction
+Introduction

 Oceaneye is a Swiss scientific non-profit organization specialized in the analysis of plastic pollution in marine waters.
 Since 2015, Oceaneye is leading a global citizen science project with the aim to monitor micro- and mesoplastic pollution in surface waters around the world with the help of volunteer sailors.
 Thus, Oceaneye has equipped various sailing vessels, and in particular the sailing ship "the Mauritius" with scientific equipment to collect surface samples.
-Sampling is performed opportunistically (no pre-defined sampling program) when circumstances and weather conditions are fulfilled.
+Sampling is performed opportunistically (no predefined sampling program) when circumstances and weather conditions are fulfilled.
 The collected samples are analyzed by the Oceaneye association to produce data concerning this pollution.
 These data are then shared with scientists [1] and international organization and more specifically with the Grid/UN-environment [2] and soon to the monitoring program of G20 [3] and the MSFD of the European Commission [4].
 For more details concerning the use of the data, please refer to our own scientific publications [5], [6], and [7].

 The sailing yacht "the Mauritius" collected 11 samples between the 22.06.2020 and 30.07.2020 in Norwegian waters.
-The goal of this report is to present the results.
+The goal of this report is to present preliminary results as the analysis of the samples is still in progress (Oceaneye received more than 100 samples after the sailing season 2020).
+Thus, we propose to provide the final report and the raw data to the Norvegian authorities the 28th February 2021.
 Oceaneye's activities being of public interest and the data produced being opensource, Oceaneye remains at the full disposal of the Norwegian authorities to provide any data or information.

-2. Methodology
+Methodology